-PRINTABLE PDFAnytime from mid-April through May is great for birding, but typically the peak migration occurs during the first two weeks of May.
+Anytime from mid-April through May is great for birding, but typically the peak migration occurs during the first two weeks of May.
 This is when you are most likely to see the greatest numbers and species.
-As the leaves come out it is more of a challenge to view the warblers.
+As the leaves bloom it is more of a challenge to spot the warblers.

 The key to spectacular bird watching is weather!
-When low-pressure cells build up in Arkansas and we have good southwest winds with a sharp increase in temperature as a front moves in, one is most likely to witness the heaviest migration.
-For the latest birding information, including current hot spots and predictions for the migration, visit www.bsbobird.org.
+When we have good southwest winds with a sharp increase in temperature as a front moves in, one is most likely to witness the heaviest migration.
+For the latest birding information, including current hotspots and predictions for the migration, visit bsbobird.org.

-- OAK OPENINGS: 4139 Girdham Rd., Swanton, OH (two miles west of Toledo Express Airport; entrances of Wilkins Rd., SR 64 and SR 2).
-One of the best-kept birding secrets in Northwest Ohio with a truly unique habitat sand dunes and wet swales.
+One of the best kept birding secrets in Northwest Ohio with a truly unique habitat of sand dunes and wet swales.
 Oak Openings is a birder’s paradise.
 It is the nesting place of bluebirds, indigo buntings, whippoorwills and many other species, as well as an excellent location to see migrating songbirds in the spring.

 With its winding paths, gentle hills, serene lakes and towering trees, historic Woodlawn Cemetery & Arboretum is a perfect place for birders.
 Nearly 300 spectacular species of trees and over 200 migratory and stationary birds nest here.

 4526 N Summit St., Toledo, OH | 419-726-2491

 Cullen Park has many birding opportunities.
 A mile-long causeway trail begins at the northeast corner of the park.
 Birders will find shorebirds on both sides of the trail, as well as warblers and other perching birds in the trees along the path.
 Check the website for birding events that coincide with the Biggest Week in American Birding.